 Our stock repurchase program was initially publicly announced in February 2017 and subsequently increased in November 2017, February 2019 and March 2020.
-As of December 31, 2020, approximately \$2.2 billion remained available for share repurchases under the program.
+As of December 31, 2021, approximately \$2.2 billion remained available for share repurchases under the program.
 Under the program, we are authorized to repurchase shares through open market purchases, privately-negotiated transactions or otherwise in accordance with applicable federal securities laws, including through Rule 10b5-1 trading plans and under Rule 10b-18 of the Exchange Act.
 The repurchase program does not have an expiration date and may be suspended or discontinued at any time.

-We formally suspended share repurchases given the current economic environment and our efforts to preserve cash, and no share repurchases have been made since March 5, 2020.
-The stock repurchase program remains authorized by the board of directors, and we may resume share repurchases in the future at any time, depending on market conditions, our capital needs and other factors.
+We formally suspended share repurchases in March 2020, given the economic environment and our efforts to preserve cash, and no share repurchases have been made since then.
+The stock repurchase program remains authorized by the board of directors, and we expect to resume share repurchases in the future, depending on market conditions, our capital needs and other factors.

 Item 6.
-Selected Financial Data
+[Reserved]